hmatuschek/libsdr/README.md

 ## Build

-The only required run-time dependency of `libsdr` is `libpthread`, which is available on all Unix-like OSs like Linux and MacOS X, it is also available for windows if `mingw` is used (http://www.mingw.org) of compilation.
-Additionally there are some optimal dependencies, which allow for the usage of some additional features of the library.
+The only required run-time dependency of `libsdr` is `libpthread`, which is available on all Unix-like OSs like Linux and MacOS X. It is also available for windows if `mingw` is used (http://www.mingw.org) of compilation.
+There are also some optional dependencies, which allow for the usage of some additional features of the library.

 * `Qt5` (http://qt-project.org) - Enables the `libsdr-gui` library implementing some graphical user interface elements like a spectrum view.
 * `fftw3` (http://www.fftw.org) - Also required by the GUI library and allows for FFT-convolution filters.